 BNC's products and internal systems rely on software and hardware, including software and hardware developed or maintained internally and/or by third parties, that is highly technical and complex.
 In addition, BNC's products and internal systems depend on the ability of such software and hardware to store, retrieve, process, and manage considerable amounts of data.
 The software and hardware on which BNC relies is expected to contain, errors, bugs, or vulnerabilities, and BNC's systems are subject to certain technical limitations that may compromise BNC's ability to meet BNC's objectives.
 Some errors, bugs, or vulnerabilities inherently may be difficult to detect and may only be discovered after the code has been released for external or internal use.
-Errors, bugs, vulnerabilities, design defects, or technical limitations within the software and hardware on which BNC relies, or human error in using such systems, may in the future lead to outcomes including a negative experience for users and marketers who use BNC's products, compromised ability of BNC's products to perform in a manner consistent with BNC's terms, contracts, or policies, delayed product introductions or enhancements, targeting, measurement, or billing errors, compromised ability to protect the data of BNC's users and/or BNC's systems or the software and hardware on which BNC relies, failures to properly address or mitigate the technical limitations in BNC's systems, or associated degradations or interruptions of service or failures to fulfill BNC's commitments to BNC's users, are expected to lead to outcomes including damage to BNC's reputation, loss of users, loss of marketers, prevention of its ability to generate revenue, regulatory inquiries, litigation, or liability for fines, damages, or other remedies, any of which could adversely affect BNC's business and financial results.
+Errors, bugs, vulnerabilities, design defects, or technical limitations within the software and hardware on which BNC relies, or human error in using such systems, may in the future lead to outcomes including a negative experience for users and marketers who use BNC's products, compromised ability of BNC's products to perform in a manner consistent with BNC's terms, contracts, or policies, delayed product introductions or enhancements, targeting, measurement, or billing errors, compromised ability to protect the data of BNC's users and/or BNC's intellectual property or other data, or reductions in BNC's ability to provide some or all of BNC's services.
+In addition, any errors, bugs, vulnerabilities, or defects in BNC's systems or the software and hardware on which BNC relies, failures to properly address or mitigate the technical limitations in BNC's systems, or associated degradations or interruptions of service or failures to fulfill BNC's commitments to BNC's users, are expected to lead to outcomes including damage to BNC's reputation, loss of users, loss of marketers, prevention of its ability to generate revenue, regulatory inquiries, litigation, or liability for fines, damages, or other remedies, any of which could adversely affect BNC's business and financia